rawmain/av-app-android-wallet-ui/README.md

 5. Review your presentation request, tap "Next", and then select "Open with your Wallet" if you are using the same device as the Age Verification App otherwise open the AV app and click the Scan button.
-6. When prompted to open the wallet app, tap "Open".
+6. When prompted to open the AV app, tap "Open".
 7. You will be redirected to the app’s "Request" screen, where you can select or deselect which attributes to share with the Verifier.
 You must select at least one attribute to proceed.
 8. Tap "Share".
 9. Enter the PIN you set up during the initial steps.